 heat.
 Often that means the magnets come loose in the motor or wiring

-burns out.
+burns out or hall sensors fail.
 You can quickly spot the difference in our motor over all

 others.
 The large number of stainless bolts and the distinctive cooling